NimbleArchitect/kubectl-ice/README.md

 # kubectl-ice
 This plugin shows useful information about the containers inside a pod useful for trouble shooting container issues

+With ice you can peer inside a pod and easily see volume, image, port and exec configurations, along with cpu and memory metrics all at the container level (requires metrics server)

+supports all the standard kubectl flags including:

+Flags:
+  -A, --all-namespaces                 list containers form pods in all namespaces
+      --context string                 The name of the kubeconfig context to use -n, --namespace string               If present, the namespace scope for this CLI request -l, --selector string                Selector (label query) to filter on

 # Installation